 Every S3 will come with standard power windows, locks, and mirrors; cruise control; leather upholstery; Bluetooth; and a panoramic sunroof.
 Audi's MMI system with touchpad input is also standard, with a big retractable screen displaying output from the dash.
 Audi Connect delivers LTE-speed data from AT&T and renders Google Earth maps and other rich feeds to the car, and also enables wireless service to as many as eight devices.

 Audi announced last year that it will offer an RS 3 in the U.S. soon, but instead of the hatchback that's offered elsewhere, our model will use the sedan body.
 That minor letdown aside, the RS 3 should use the same 367-hp turbocharged inline-5, 7-speed dual-clutch, and aggressive bodywork.
-The RS 3 could arrive for 2017.
+The RS 3 could arrive in 2017.